TheochemUI/eOn/_sources/user_guide/ase_pot.md

 names**.

 Often, the ASE calculator may require an external potential file.
-When running EON (e.g. AKMC jobs) and an external file name is used in this script, **it is highly recommended to write the full absolute path to the external file**.
+When running eOn (e.g. AKMC jobs) and an external file name is used in this script, **it is highly recommended to write the full absolute path to the external file**.

 Before using it, make sure that this script contains no errors on the Python